DamonLarcom/GSI/README.md

-# PRO150-Team2
+# GSI
-Repository for Team 2 in Web-Based Software Projects.
-This Repo contains the code for our generic social media website
+Originally created for Web-based Software Projects This Repo contains the code for our generic social media website